-The Depositary was appointed under an Agreement (as amended and novated from time to time) between the Company, the ACD, and the Depositary (the "Depositary Agreement").
+The appointment of the Depositary has been made under an agreement (as amended and novated from time to time) between the Company, the ACD and the Depositary (the "Depositary Agreement").

-The Depositary Agreement is terminable on 6 months' written notice given by either party.
-The Depositary may not retire voluntarily except on the appointment of a new Depositary.
+The Depositary Agreement is terminable on receipt of six months' written notice given by either party.
+The Depositary may not retire voluntarily except on the appointment of a new depositary.